- What is a corporate socks program?

 Use colors people want to wear.
 Navy, charcoal, black, and deep jewel tones work with most wardrobes.
 If your brand colors are bold (bright orange, neon green), use them as accent elements rather than the dominant color.

 Invest in quality materials.
 A comfortable sock gets worn.
 An uncomfortable sock gets donated.
-Combed cotton blends, merino wool, and performance synthetics all create socks that people choose to put on again and again.
+Premium long-staple cotton blends and performance synthetics create socks that people choose to put on again and again.

 Match the sock style to the audience.
 Office workers need dress socks.
 Tech employees prefer casual crews.
 Athletic or outdoor teams want performance socks.
 Know your audience and give them something that fits their daily life.